Datatamer/terraform-aws-tamr-vm/modules/aws-security-groups/README.md

 # Resources Created
 This modules creates:
 * a security group for EC2 allowing access to the Tamr VM.
-* additonal security group rules By default, opens the UI and API port for Tamr, enables HTTP on port `80`, and opens egress, which allows Tamr to operate and recreates AWS's default ALLOW ALL egress rules.
+* additonal security group rules.
+By default, opens required Tamr ports, enables HTTP on port `80` and TLS on `443`, and opens egress, which allows Tamr to operate and recreates AWS's default ALLOW ALL egress rules.
 These ports can be changed if desired.
-Additional ports for basic monitoring (Kibana and Grafana), as well as TLS, SSH, and ping, can be enabled using boolean variables.
+Additional ports for basic monitoring (Kibana and Grafana), as well as SSH, and ping, can be enabled using boolean variables.
 Additional rules can be added manually.

 # Variables